-Sage Oak Charter Schools - Regular Meeting of the Board of Directors - Agenda - Thursday June 12, 2025 at 9:00 A Action # Title Description Total Funds Contributing 2.1 Enhancing Community Connection Opportunities Increase opportunities for parents, students, and staff to connect with each other and with school leadership, fostering a sense of community and alignment with the school's mission and vision.
+Sage Oak Charter Schools - Regular Meeting of the Board of Directors - Agenda - Wednesday June 18, 2025 at 9:00 AM Action # Title Description Total Funds Contributing 2.1 Enhancing Community Connection Opportunities Increase opportunities for parents, students, and staff to connect with each other and with school leadership, fostering a sense of community and alignment with the school's mission and vision.
 This action is dedicated to increasing opportunities for meaningful engagement among parents, students, and school leadership.
 By fostering a deeper sense of community and ensuring alignment with the school's mission and vision, we aim to create an inclusive environment that supports professional growth and student success.
 Initiatives will include structured forums for feedback, engagement events, and clear communication channels that encourage active participation from all members of our school community.
 Metrics for Effectiveness: 2.1 Community Engagement Perception: Measurement of the community's perception regarding the school's efforts to provide opportunities for involvement and input.
 This will be assessed through surveys asking if participants believe Sage Oak makes a significant effort to foster community engagement.
 2.2 Retention of Credentialed Teachers: Maintaining a 100% rate of credentialed teachers, ensuring that students have access to qualified and dedicated professionals.
 2.3 Attendance Rate Stability: Maintenance of school attendance rates at optimal levels, reflecting student engagement and a supportive learning environment.
 2.4 Low Chronic Absenteeism: Sustaining low rates of chronic absenteeism, indicating an engaging and welcoming school climate that motivates regular attendance.
 2.5 Low Suspension and Expulsion Rates: Keeping suspension and expulsion rates minimal, demonstrating effective behavior management and a positive school culture.
-2.6 Connected to the school's mission of empowering students, as measured by targeted surveys.
-This metric gauges the alignment of community that feels connected to the school's mission of empowering student s, as measured by targeted surveys.
-This metric gauges the alignment of com \$3,779,428.00 Yes
+2.6 Connection to School's Mission: Proportion of the school community that feels connected to the school's mission of empowering students, as measured by targeted surveys.
+This metric gauges the alignment of community values with the school's objectives.
+2.7 Student Retention Rate Improvement: An increase in the student retention rate, indicating success in cre \$3,779,428.00 Yes